dioday45/TheDataFreaks/index.md

 # Background and motivation

 ![title](assets/img/ADA.png)
 Wikipedia, the world's largest online encyclopedia, relies on a community of dedicated contributors to maintain and improve its vast repository of knowledge.
 Admins (short for administrators) play a crucial role in this ecosystem by overseeing the platform, ensuring its integrity, and facilitating a collaborative and respectful environment for editors.
 The process through which individuals become administrators is known as the Request for Adminship (RfA).
 Adminship is not just a privilege but a responsibility, and those seeking this role are expected to have a deep understanding of Wikipedia policies, guidelines, and a history of constructive contributions.
 All the admins have the ability to delete pages, protect pages from editing, and block users, among other tools.
-Those tasks necessitate a high level of trust from the community, hence, the importance of robust votation in Wikipedia's administrative elections cannot be overstated.
+Those tasks necessitate a high level of trust from the community, hence, the importance of robust votation in Wikipedia cannot be overstated.
 They need to ensure a fair and equitable system.
 A diverse voter base ensures a variety of perspectives, mitigating the risk of undue influence or bias.
 In short, the votation process is a crucial mechanism for upholding fairness, transparency, and community consensus.

 In an ideal world, candidates should be driven by a commitment to actively engage in the governance structure of Wikipedia.
-On the other side, voters, like Bob, should have for objective to ensure that candidates are selected based on their merit, experience, and dedication to the fundamental principles of Wikipedia.
+On the other side, voters should have for objective to ensure that candidates are selected based on their merit, experience, and dedication to the fundamental principles of Wikipedia.
 However, from 2003 to 2013, there was an **average of 53 votes** per election out of the millions of registered users[^1] allowed to vote.
 This low turnout raises questions about the fairness and integrity of the system.

 [^1]: Wikimedia, number of registered users 2003-2013, https://stats.wikimedia.org/#/en.wikipedia.org